xogroup/kapacitor-configmap-listener/API.md

 	|k8sAutoscale()
 		// We are scaling a deployment.
 		.kind('deployments')
+		// The namespace of the deployment
+		.namespace(namespace)
 		// The name of the replicaset to scale is found in the 'replicaset' tag.
 		.resourceName(deploymentName)
 		// Set the cool down timer values.
 		.increaseCooldown(scalingCooldown)
 		.decreaseCooldown(descalingCooldown)
+		// The minimum amount of replica to have regardless of averages .min(minReplicaCount)
 		// Compute the desired number of replicas based on the
 		// avg_point_per_second and target values.
 		.replicas(lambda: int(ceil("avg_point_per_second" / target)))